 See Related: Family Vacation Ideas in Alaska

 Flightseeing tours are a way to explore the Alaska region while aboard an aircraft, usually with a guide to offer insightful narration about the views below.
 It’s one of the most popular ways of exploring Alaska, especially for tourists with limited time, and with good reason.

 As the Final Frontier, there are less than 10,000 miles of road in this wilderness-loving state – a scarcity that has prompted flying to be a way of life.

 According to the Alaska Visitors Statistics Program, flightseeing was in the top 10 statewide activities done by travelers in 2016.
 The demand for flightseeing has spurred many helicopter tour operators to innovate and expand their offerings.
-If you plan to go on Denali helicopter tours, now is a fantastic time.
+Now is a fantastic time if you plan to go on Denali helicopter tours.

 But why choose helicopters over airplanes?
 Helicopters have several advantages over their rotor-less cousins.
 For starters, they can fly much lower and slower than planes, allowing you to get better views of the sights below.

 Check out our full experience riding a helicopter in Denali National Park from our YouTube Channel below.

 Helicopters also have bigger windows than airplanes, so if you plan to take spectacular photos of scenery, Denali helicopter rides are your best bet.
 Because of their size and form, helicopters are more maneuverable and agile, offering a more thrilling experience than fixed-wing aircraft.

 How much do Denali helicopter tours cost?

 When booking online, Denali helicopter tours usually cost $230 to $450 per person.
 Factors that influence the price include the duration of the tour, amenities, inclusions, and if there are optional perks like the addition of glacier landings.